Encounter breaks out between militants, security forces in J&K's Kulgam

 -

-Security forces launched a cordon and search operation in Okay village of Kulgam district which turned into an encounter, a police official said.
+Security forces had launched a cordon and search operation in Hassanpora village of the district following information about the presence of militants there, a police spokesman said.

-He said there were no reports of any casualties so far on either side.
+The operation turned into an encounter after militants opened firing on the security forces, he said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)